Duan Pidi

 Duan Pidi (fl.
 312–321) was a Duan-Xianbei chieftain during the Jin dynasty (266–420) and Sixteen Kingdoms period.
-He was the brother of chieftain, Duan Jilujuan, and served as his general in Jin's war with the Han Zhao state.
+He was the brother of chieftain Duan Jilujuan, and served as his general in the Jin's war with the Han-Zhao state.
 After Jilujuan made peace with Han in 313, Pidi led his branch of the tribe to continue fighting Han from Jicheng.
 Pidi became the most powerful Jin vassal in the north, but his decision to kill his ally, Liu Kun and a civil war with his cousin, Duan Mopei severely weakened him.
 In 319, he was forced to flee to another Jin vassal, Shao Xu.
-He was eventually captured by the Later Zhao in 321, and despite receiving favourable treatment from its ruler, Shi Le, he would later be executed in fear of that he would rebel.
+He was eventually captured by the Later Zhao in 321, and despite receiving favourable treatment from its ruler, Shi Le, he would later be executed in fear he would rebel.

 Early life and career

 Duan Pidi was a member of the Xianbei Duan clan of Liaoxi.
 His father, Duan Wuwuchen was the head of the clan between 303 and 311.
 At the start of the 4th century, the Duan clan allied with the Youzhou warlord, Wang Jun and played an important role in Wang's campaign against the Prince of Chengdu, Sima Ying, during the War of the Eight Princes.
-The Duan tribe and Wang Jun continued their association after the war, combining their efforts to stop the new and growing state of Han Zhao.
+The Duan tribe and Wang Jun continued their association after the war, combining their efforts to stop the new and growing state of Han-Zhao.
 Some time around 310, Pidi's elder brother, Duan Jilujuan, succeeded Wuwuchen as chieftain following his death.

 Duan Pidi participated during Jilujuan's attack on Xiangguo in 312, as part of Wang Jun's plan to divert the Han general, Shi Le, away from the rebelling city of Yuanxiang (苑鄕, in present-day Hebei and Beijing).
 The Duan forces fought Shi Le at Xiangguo but their star general, Pidi's cousin, Duan Mopei, was captured in battle.
 Despite being a prisoner, Mopei was treated with courtesy by Shi Le, which pleased Jilujuan.
 Because of this, the Duan tribe ceased their enmity with Shi Le and distanced themselves from Wang Jun.

-Wang Jun was eventually captured and executed by Shi Le in 314.
+Wang Jun was captured and executed by Shi Le in 314.
 After Wang's defeat, Shi Le appointed a man named Liu Han (劉翰) to be acting Inspector of Youzhou based in Jicheng.
 However, Liu Han instead fled to Duan Pidi, who he offered control over Jicheng.
-Pidi accepted on his own accord before occupying the city and submitting himself to Sima Rui, the paramount leader of Jin in the south.
+Pidi accepted on his own accord before occupying the city and submitting himself to Sima Rui, the paramount leader of the Jin in the south.
 For this, Sima Rui made Pidi Jin's new Inspector of Youzhou.
 Pidi also urged Shi Le's Administrator of Leling, Shao Xu, to submit to the Jin prince as well.
 Shao Xu did so, and Shi Le immediately responded by sending his army to besiege him.
 However, Pidi sent Duan Wenyang to reinforce Shao Xu, so Shi Le called off his attack.